markjamesgit/markjamesgit/README.md

 # Web Developer & UI / UX Designer

-🎓 I'm a fresh graduate from **Bulacan State University** with a degree in Bachelor of Science in Information Technology.
+🎓 I am a recent graduate of **Bulacan State University** with a **Bachelor of Science in Information Technology** and over **1 year of hands-on freelancing experience** in web development and UI/UX design.

-💻 I have a **strong foundation in web development** and a passion for **UI/UX design**.
-I'm always excited to learn new technologies and build user-friendly, responsive websites and applications.
+💼 As a frontend developer and UI/UX designer, I specialize in creating clean, responsive, and user-centric interfaces.
+My freelance work has allowed me to collaborate with diverse clients, turning ideas into interactive digital experiences.

+🚀 I’m continuously striving to enhance my skill set by exploring modern tools, design systems, and best development practices.
+I’m deeply committed to lifelong learning and passionate about building impactful solutions that balance aesthetics with functionality.

 ---